get to know

 School wasn’t easy for Noah with his ADHD, but he learned to cope with it, by being outside in nature.
 The great outdoors helped him learn focus, how to slow down, and how to appreciate the world around him.
 He hopes to bring that knowledge, understanding, and adaptability to the children he teaches here at Fernbrook Farms along with the fun adventures, games, and science experiments he’s picked up through his years of working with kids and his own education.

-Saplings Teacher
+Saplings Co-Teacher